The Bankrate promise

 You can avoid the pitfalls of credit cards in a few key ways.
 Making on-time payments each month can help you build your credit score, while avoiding the late payment fees and interest hikes that can turn your debt from manageable to overwhelming.
 You’ll also want to keep yourself accountable for your financial goals by sticking to a budget.
 Avoid making credit card purchases you know you can’t pay off in full at the end of the month.
 In other words, use a credit card like a debit card.

 Lastly, don’t wait for an emergency to happen.
-According to Bankrate’s February 2022 poll, only half of Americans have more emergency savings than credit card debt.
+According to Bankrate’s February 2023 report, over 1 in 3 Americans have more credit card debt than emergency savings.
 Building an emergency fund will help cushion the financial blow when life inevitably throws you for a loop.

 Even if you know these best practices, credit card debt can sometimes creep up on you.
 If you already have debt, there are a few tried-and-true ways to tackle it.